The Death Eaters, Chapter 1: Tatra T87

 2. What in blazes is a Tatra?

 Answers in reverse order.
 The 1936–1950 Tatra T87 was the brainchild of an Austrian engineer named Hans Ledwinka.
 Extremely influential man, longtime chief engineer for Czechoslovakian marque Tatra, solid chance you’ve never heard of him.
-The T87 was Ledwinka’s magnum opus, a flawed but nonetheless lovely piece of genius that built and improved on his previous work for the company.
-At a time when most passenger cars offered the aerodynamic profile of a large cow, blunt and upright, the Tatra’s 0.36 drag coefficient helped it squeeze a top speed of more than 90 mph from just 75 hp.
+The T87 was Ledwinka’s magnum opus, a flawed but lovely piece of genius that built on his previous work for the company.
+At a time when most passenger cars offered the aerodynamic profile of a large cow, the Tatra’s 0.36 drag coefficient helped its 75 hp squeeze out a top speed of more than 90 mph.
 An air-cooled, overhead-cam, magnesium-block, hemi-chambered V-8 lived behind the rear axle and drove the rear wheels through a four-speed transaxle, aiding traction and packaging.
-The car offered rack-and-pinion steering and independent rear suspension decades before either was common.
+The T87 offered rack-and-pinion steering and independent rear suspension decades before either was common.
 Four adults could ride comfortably, six in a pinch.
-At 80 mph, the Tatra’s interior was virtually hushed.
-In the 1930s, when most of the world was still trundling around in primitive automobiles only a few steps removed from tractors, this list was virtually science fiction.
+At 80 mph, the interior was virtually hushed.
+In the 1930s, when most new cars felt barely removed from tractors, this list was virtually science fiction.